 I began my career working for integrated communications agencies, serving clients in the business-to-business, consumer, corporate, and technology sectors.
 I’ve handled advertising, collateral development, digital marketing, direct mail, events, and public relations for clients ranging from start-ups to Fortune 500 global corporations.
 I even launched a West Coast office for a $26-million Havas-owned agency before returning to the New York headquarters to serve as its in-house Director of Marketing.

-Looking to take a break from the fast-paced agency life after the tragedy of 9/11, I decided to start my own independent consultancy, Chris Dobens Consulting, in late 2001.
+However, after a sudden change of management in 2001, my enthusiasm quickly faded.
+Looking for a change of scenery after a decade with the organization, I decided to start my own independent consultancy, Chris Dobens Communications.
 My work has focused primarily on providing media relations, copywriting, content marketing, social media, and web development services to businesses and other agencies.

 In 2007, I was offered a chance to give back to my community by serving as the Marketing Director at Asphalt Green, a $13-million non-profit destination offering 36 programs to the public.
 During my tenure, I refreshed the brand and provided integrated communications support for the organization’s membership, programs, events, and development efforts.
 And I helped set multiple records for sales and fundraising activities while attracting more than 700,000 visitors per year to its 5.5-acre urban campus.